TheOfficialFloW/Trinity/README.md

 ### Exploit

 - "I get the error `[TURN ON WI-FI TO USE THIS EXPLOIT].`" - Just hold the PS button and turn on Wi-Fi in the quickmenu.
 - "I get the error `[EXPLOIT FAILED: 0x800200CB].`" - This can sometimes happen.
-Just rerun the exploit
+Just rerun the exploit.
 - "My device freezes/panics." - Be sure you do not have any downloads running in background.
 Also make sure that you do not launch anything else before *Trinity*.
 A fresh reboot is always recommended.
 - "Trinity crashes in the second run." - It is not recommended that you launch *Trinity* multiple times.
 Always reboot your device before launching *Trinity*.
+- "Trinity bubble disappeared after downgrading." - Sony prevents you from playing games that have been downloaded from a higher firmware.
+Therefore, after downgrading, it is hidden.
+You can redownload the game on your lower firmware and reapply the *Trinity* patch to make it compatible with your current firmware and higher.

 ### HENkaku Settings